(originally published August 2014, this post has been updated June 2018 to reflect current information)

 Some key tips to ensure your hotel acquires valuable wedding reviews or testimonials include:

 - Give your clients a reason to write a review.
 Did you do something extraordinary to make their big day special?
 Did you exceed their expectations?
 What makes your location unique versus other places they could have held their wedding or reception?

 81% of people leave a website when they have a bad mobile experience.
 A bad experience is typically a result of the website not being properly optimized for mobile users.
-While Blue Magnet Interactive has strongly encouraged hotel websites to be mobile-optimized since the beginning of the mobile trend, it was pretty astonishing to hear this statistic at WeddingWire World!
+While Blue Magnet Interactive has strongly encouraged hotel websites to be mobile-optimized since the beginning of the mobile trend, it was pretty astonishing to hear this statistic at WeddingWire World.

 They see the information on your website and then decide to connect with you, whether it be through your website’s contact form, by phone, or through email.
-At Blue Magnet, we know that a hotel’s website is specifically designed to help answer any questions a potential client or engaged couple may have, and often is an important resource towards the beginning of the shopping phase; so, by the time a client is ready to book a wedding at your hotel they’ve gained the necessary information through your website and are ready to contact you to move onto the next step.
+At Blue Magnet, we know a hotel’s website is specifically designed to help answer any questions a potential client or engaged couple may have.
+Often the website is an important resource towards the beginning of the shopping phase.
+By the time a client is ready to book a wedding at your venue, they have gained the necessary information through your website and are ready to contact you to move onto the next step.

 Kathryn also reminded the audience to avoid “vendor awkwardness.”
-Believe it or not, one of the biggest concerns that LGBTQ couples face when planning their wedding is not due to cost, but rather anxiety: “When I call, is the vendor going to hang up on me?”
-To avoid vendor awkwardness and assure all clients that their queries will be well-received make sure your hotel markets itself as being inclusive and accepting.
+Believe it or not, one of the biggest concerns LGBTQ couples face when planning their wedding is not due to cost, but rather anxiety: “When I call, is the vendor going to hang up on me?”
+To avoid vendor awkwardness and assure all clients their queries will be well-received make sure your hotel markets itself as being inclusive and accepting.

 A few ways you can ensure your hotel’s marketing materials are inclusive of all couples include reviewing your: